MinaFoundation/mina-fungible-token/mftb.md

 cases.
 Although not a "spec", this contract and service could provide common APIs with which developers could manage fungible tokens and administrate those tokens from their own, use-case-specific contracts.
-This solution could serve as a stopgap while we flesh out how the protocol itself can eventually satsify all implementation requirements (the current shortcomings of which we touch on below).
+This solution could serve as a stopgap while we flesh out how the protocol itself can eventually satisfy all implementation requirements (the current shortcomings of which we touch on below).
 This could-be stopgap service will be the focus of the remainder of this document.